 This game is great for training children’s motor skills and reaction times.
 It challenges their sense of balance and hand-eye coordination as they work to keep the balloon from hitting the ground.
 When played as a team, this activity is also a great way to teach cooperation and teamwork!

 These activities are just the tip of the iceberg when it comes to activities that promote sensory development, carried out in the comfort of your home.

 Leave it to our experienced educators at Star Learners to create even more fun and engaging opportunities to stimulate our children’s senses in their early years!

-To learn more, register your interest for a personalised school tour at any of our 43 centres island-wide.
+To learn more, register your interest at any of our 43 centres island-wide.
 Who knows, you may even see some of our preschoolers immersing themselves in sensory play during the tour!